course-details-portlet

 Course content

-The course gives an advanced introduction to classical and modern literature in the field of public policy and administration, as well as theory and empirical data on implementation and evaluation of public policy.
-Empirical examples from relevant policy areas will be covered (such as health and welfare policy, agricultural and rural policy, immigration and integration policy).
+The lecture provides an advanced introduction to both classical and modern literature in the field of public policy and administration, as well as theory and empirical studies on policy implementation and evaluation.
+To illustrate key concepts, we will cover empirical examples from diverse policy areas (such as health and welfare policy, agricultural and rural policy, immigration and integration policy).

 Learning outcome